shirtable/python-novice/03-containers_lists_dictionaries.md

 `join`
 ------
 What if we have a list of items and we want to construct a string?
 We use the `join` method of the string.
-Lets say we want to reconstruct the `column_names_line` string from the `column_names` list.
+Let's say we want to reconstruct the `column_names_line` string from the `column_names` list.

 ```
 recreated_column_names_line = ",".join(column_names)